cs2113-f24/cs2113-f24.github.io/syllabus.md

 We do not accept late work in this course.
 However, programming assignments will not be graded until you have taken the respective quiz, so you may turn them in late.
 We will not offer Ed nor office hours support on any assignment which is past due; you will need to complete these on your own.

-If you miss a quiz in lab, you may elect to take an oral makeup with the professor, during a mutually-agreeable time during business hours before the last day of class (NOT the last day of finals).
-The makeup quiz will be harder than the quiz the rest of the class would take as you would have had more time to study.
+If you miss a quiz in lab or an exam, you may elect to take an oral makeup with the professor, during a mutually-agreeable time during business hours before the last day of classes (NOT the last day of finals).
+The makeup quiz/exam will be harder than the quiz/exam the rest of the class would take as you would have had more time to study.
 If no mutually acceptable time can be found for a makeup, you will receive an Incomplete grade in the course and must take the makeup during the first two weeks of the following semester (otherwise you will receive an F in the course).

 ## Class Communication